AnchorBlueTop/Filmi/README.md

 # Filmi
-This is a simple app to see the details for upcoming and now playing movies.
+This is a simple iOS app to see the details for upcoming and now playing movies.

 # Filmi